hbgit/hbgit.github.io/_posts/2020-07-08-crucible-install.md

 root@a3cbc72a4874:/# cd crucible
 ```

-- From the Crucible repository we'll adopt the following Haskell packages: crucible, crucible-llvm, crucible-saw, crucible-syntax, and crux.
+- From the Crucible repository, we'll get the following Haskell packages: crucible, crucible-llvm, crucible-saw, crucible-syntax, and crux.
 Additionally, the crux-llvm library/executable package that is a standalone frontend for executing C and C++ programs in the crucible symbolic simulator.
-The front-end invokes clang to produce LLVM bitcode, and runs the resulting programs using the crucible-llvm language frontend.
+The front-end invokes clang to produce LLVM bitcode and runs the resulting programs using the crucible-llvm language frontend.

 - Let's build the Crucible packages, starting to fetch all the latest git versions of immediate dependencies of libraries in this repository: